-g) officials of the Prosecutor's Office;

-h) electoral subjects and their representatives;

-I) members of an election commission.
+- g) officials of the Prosecutor's Office; - h) electoral subjects and their representatives; - i) members of an election commission; - j) observers from another observation organisation; - k) representatives of press and other means of mass media.

 5. An international observer organisation may be a representative of another country, an organisation registered in another country or an international organisation, a constituent document/Statute of which provides for monitoring of the elections and/or protection of human rights and the activity of which is based on the following internationally recognised principles: